The ultimate fried chicken. So quick. So easy. Delicious, crunchy outside. Tender, perfectly cooked chicken on the inside.

 Starting with a tester, fry the chicken in batches for 10-14 minutes, turning once half way through until super crispy.
 Check the first one to make sure the chicken is cooked through.
 If the chicken browns too quickly but isn’t cooked all the way through you will need to turn the temperature down on the oil.
 If you have a thermometer you want it to be 160C.
 The temperature will drop once the cold chicken goes in so keep adjusting the heat.
 Don’t cook more than 3 pieces at once.

 Transfer the fried chicken to wire rack over a tray lined with kitchen roll.
+Sprinkle with sea salt.
 M.F.C done.